✓ Free Impartial Advice

 Directors of insolvent companies often under-claim what they are entitled to with regards to director redundancy and other statutory payments.

 We can help you to claim director redundancy pay if you’re looking to close down your company.

 How would a director know if they were eligible or not?

-▪️ The director having a contract of employment
+▪️ The director must have a contract of employment.

-▪️ The employee working 16 or more weekly hours for the company
+▪️ The director must be working 16 hours a week or more for the company.

 How do you claim director redundancy?

 Director redundancy calculator